opsmatters/newrelic-api/src/main/java/com/opsmatters/newrelic/api/README.md

 * metricNames(id, name): returns the metrics and their value names for the given mobile application, where the value names match the given name.

 ### Key Transactions
-To list the key transactions call the "list" operation:
+To list the key transactions call the "list" operation with a set of filters:
 ```
 List<String> filters = KeyTransactionOperations.filters()
     .name("Transaction")